In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

 We’ve all had moments where our financials caused a great deal of stress.
 We either didn’t have much of it or stressing over how to make it grow.
 These worries cause stress that impacts how we feel about our lives.
 Those feelings and thoughts impact our physical, mental, and emotional well-being.
 And when we cannot meet our financial obligations, it causes stress leading to fatigue, absenteeism, lower production, higher medical cost, bad performance, anger, and a feeling of hopelessness.

-Financial wellness aims for a healthier outlook on life.
-As a lifestyle goal, it’s about managing money today and planning for a future with less stress and a healthier lifestyle.
+Financial wellness aims for a healthier outlook on life that includes mental, emotional, and physical health.
+As a lifestyle goal, it’s about managing money today and planning a future with less stress and a healthier lifestyle.

-There isn’t one definition of financial wellness.
+There isn’t one definition of financial wellness shared by every single person or organization.
 For me, financial wellness is defined as a holistic approach to money and living.
 It’s doing more of what you love and more of what brings joy into your life.
-But there’s no official financial wellness definition shared by every single person or organization.
+It’s about having a solid financial foundation to make informed decisions.
+It’s the ability to cover financial emergencies, contribute to a retirement fund, manage student debt, and more.

 Why it Matters